bbbutterwell/books/_notes/_plotting.md

 mm: Arthur comes over

 11: mm: Maeve and Olivia, talking turkey - the map, the old shed, Bee.
-What's Olivia's problem at school?

-12:
+Maeve wants to know how Olivia is doing, and is also worried she's lost her friend forever.
+Maybe she sees some kind of pattern by the end

+Olivia doesn't want to talk about school, but she has questions about the island, maybe.
+Something about her dad.
+Olive wants to know about Ani.